TrueNAS Nightly Development Documentation

 Entering an IP address to the allowed IP address list denies access to the UI or API for all other IP addresses not listed.

-Use only if you want to limit system access to a single or limited number of IP addresses.
+Use only if limiting system access to a single or limited number of IP addresses.
 Leave the list blank to allow all IP addresses.

 Click Add next to Allowed IP Addresses to add an entry to the allowed IP Addresses list.
 Ensure the first address and/or subnet includes your current client system.